 - If you have not done so already, finish your admissions application by submitting any missing graduate materials you may have been informed about from the UO Graduate School

 - One Stop Graduate Student Resources

 - Current student website | School of Architecture & Environment

 Starting in early May, you will receive a 10+ week orientation email series from Student Services (firstname.lastname@example.org) who will walk you through much of what you need to know and do to get started at the UO.
 For immediate questions, please contact a member of our recruiting team at email@example.com (541.346.1740).

 School of Architecture & Environment (SAE) Mandatory Orientation:

-Day/Date/Time are to be determined (Offered during the week before the start of classes)
+Day/Date/Time are to be determined (Typically held during the week before the start of classes)

 Registration, Schedule of Classes, Academic Calendars

 - How to Reset Your PAC/Forgot Your PAC

 - UO Email & Technical Support